alexfmonteiro/us-tourism-data-analytics/README.md

 #### Explore the Data
 *Identify data quality issues, like missing values, duplicate data, etc.*

+In this section, there are a some exploratory queries to assess the datasets provided.

 ```python
 # assessing the data using SQL: